overlay-market/OIPs/OIPS/oip-1.md

 - Multiple breaches of the insurance fund threshold leading to an unwillingness from insurance providers to stake collateral.
 Burns of margin would still be possible here to attempt to stabilize the currency supply over time, but likely not enough.

 - Lack of trading volume on the platform causing insignificant rewards for OVL-ETH spot liquidity providers to compensate them for their role in the system.
-Potentially causes a run on the system in anticipation of the liquidity entry/exit way into and out of the platform drying up.
+Potentially causes a run on the system in anticipation of the liquidity entry/exit way drying up.
 This could happen due to a number of reasons including an unwillingness to settle in OVL (versus e.g., ETH).

 ## Acknowledgments
 Daniel Wasserman (@dwasse) for the insurance fund's collateralization and auction mechanisms, and Cam Harvey for comments, edits, and review.